DanielFillol/CNJ_Validate/README.md

 	//Returns the valid CNJ in string format vCNJ := Functions.ReturnValidCNJ(cnj)

-	//Returns a complex struct "AnalysisCNJ" with all the data in CNJ format; returns error if any step of the verification is faulted aCNJ, err := CNJ_Validate.AnalyzeCNJ(cnj)
+	//Returns a complex struct "AnalysisCNJ" with all the data in CNJ format
+	//returns error if any step of the verification is faulted aCNJ, err := CNJ_Validate.AnalyzeCNJ(cnj)
 	Error.CheckError(err)